rainforestapp/sample-capybara-test/README.md

 bundle exec rainforest_test test_case.rb
 ```

 This MUST work.
 If we cannot run your spec in this way, we won't consider the contract complete.
+Your test does not need to be named `test_case.rb`, but it needs to be in a single file.

 ## Writing the spec